 Connor takes classics in the fields of government and economics and distills them down to a level that, yes, even your youngest kids will understand!

-In The Tuttle Twins and The Food Truck Fiasco, Ethan and Emily Tuttle learn about business, regulations, economics, protectionism, competition and other basic market principles as they try to help their food truck friends open a business.
+In The Tuttle Twins and The Food Truck Fiasco, Ethan and Emily Tuttle learn about business, regulations, economics, protectionism, competition, and other basic market principles as they try to help their food truck friends open a business.
 Taken from Henry Hazlitt’s classic Economics in One Lesson, your kids will learn timeliness principles that even some adults do not know.

 In The Tuttle Twins and the Miraculous Pencil, your children will learn about the economic principles of spontaneous order, division of labor, competition, trade, and the free market – all based on the classic essay “I, Pencil” by Leonard Read.

+Best of all, author Connor Boyack is a homeschool dad who champions the rights of parents and the cause of freedom.
 His book, Passion-Driven Education, is a must-read for homeschooling parents.
 Check out his insights in this podcast interview.
 Plus, there’s a video peek into his book series.

 The Way The World Works Podcast